1111philo/apolis-api/CONTRIBUTING.md

 sudo docker-compose down --volumes
 ```

-This will also clear out the DB data and force initialization the next time you bring the container up.
+This will clear out the docker volumes and force initialization the next time you bring the containers up.